faheemadroit/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-execution-and-tracking.md

 - End-to-end smoke tests for critical flows before release
 - Security scanning in CI
 - Manual QA for feature acceptance when needed
+- Refer to the QA checklist for release readiness: docs/templates/checklists.md

 ## Reporting & Metrics
 - Track velocity and burndown